isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2114.md

 ---
-title: Automated Vaccination
+title: Automated Sorter/ Grader
 permalink: /productivity-solutions-grant/solutionrepo/solution2114
 ---

 ### Description

-Automatic vaccination machine that increases accuracy and rate of vaccination, and minimize the stress on produce.
+Automatic graders to sort produce by species/ sizes/ weight while minimizing the impact on the produce.

 ### Details of Solution